mCodex/react-native-sized-webview/README.md

 - Auto-sizing dynamic HTML with toggled sections.
 - Live external sites (Marvel, NFL, Google, Wikipedia, The Verge) embedded without layout thrash.
 - Real-time height readouts so you can verify your own endpoints quickly.
+- One code path that works the same on iOS, Android, and Expo Go.

 > [!NOTE]
 > 🧪 The demo is built with Expo; swap the `uri` to test your own pages instantly.